AgnosticUI/agnosticui/site/docs/docs/theming.md

 <div class="mbe24"></div>

-_Be forwarned that this sort of approach is probably not &ldquo;upgrade-safe&rdquo; and you should not change the actual variable names used (just the values), as these variable names are referenced from within the AgnosticUI component codebase._
+_Be forwarned that this sort of approach is probably not <span class="quoted">upgrade-safe</span> and you should not change the actual variable names used (just the values), as these variable names are referenced from within the AgnosticUI component codebase._